Nikhil4002-50-82/Project-Design/Project 3 -  Hangman - B/Hangman.md

 Format previous guesses into an alphabetically sorted, comma-separated string:

-Think of neatly arranging letter tiles in alphabetical order so the player can quickly see which letters they have already used.
+Think of filing index cards in alphabetical order from A to Z so they are effortless to scan.
-*Goal*: Return `"None"` if no letters have been guessed yet, or a sorted string like `"A, E, P, T"`.
+*Goal*: Sort the accumulated guessed letters collection into alphabetical order.

 <div class="step-card">
   <div class="step-header">